No coach, no problem, as UCT Cheerleading Club elevates

 This year, they have strutted their stuff at the Western Province Majorette and Cheerleading Association’s (WPMCA) third regional competition in August, and more recently, the South African Majorettes and Cheerleading Association (SAMCA), held at UCT.

 For the former competition, UCT competed at the tertiary level co-ed large cheerleading category and the tertiary level performance cheer (hip-hop).
 The club won first place for the co-ed large cheerleading category and placed third for the hip-hop section.
-They participated in the same categories at the latter competition, finishing third for the co-ed large cheerleading and seventh for the hip-hop section.
+They participated in the same categories at the latter competition, finishing seventh for the co-ed large cheerleading and placed third for the hip-hop section.

 The good news didn’t end there for the team as four cheerleaders who received their provincial colours for the Western Cape performance cheer took part in a provincial category for the performance cheer.